Best Practices for Building Waterproof Decksadmin

 Wood posts are a nice touch, but keep in mind that they might have to be re-stained and sealed every year.
 Otherwise, they might crack and let in water.

 Before installing a waterproof membrane, your home needs to be protected from watering the housing envelope, or running down between the structure and the deck.
-The correct installation of flashing prevents both water from the deck getting underneath the deck or house siding, as well as water that might come down the siding (for example, from an overflowing gutter) from getting under the membrane.
+The correct installation of flashing prevents both water from the deck from getting underneath the deck or house siding, as well as water that might come down the siding (for example, from an overflowing gutter) from getting under the membrane.
 Flashing is one of the areas where decks commonly run into problems – so ensuring correct installation and maintenance is key to keeping your deck waterproof.

 There are two roads you can choose when picking out a waterproof membrane for your new vinyl deck – do-it-yourself or professional installation.
 Primarily this choice hinges on two things: budget and your own installation abilities.
 Obviously, if you don’t feel comfortable with what’s involved with installing a waterproof membrane, you’ll need help.
 Ideally, having a professional install your waterproof deck surface is the way to go.

-So how to you get started with building waterproof decks?
+So how do you get started with building waterproof decks?
 Talk to a professional, who can help you with design options or answer any questions you may have.
 Next, take a look at some of the range of waterproof membrane your deck could use – and imagine the possibilities!